cosmasken/invoice-financing/README.md

 ## Donations

-Support the development and growth of this application by donating in XRP, HBAR, or other popular currencies.
+Support the development and growth of this public goods project by donating in XRP, HBAR, Whitechain, Aptos, or other cryptocurrencies.
 Your contributions help us enhance the platform and add more features for the community.

 ### XRP Donations
 - **Wallet Address**: `rUzWJkXyEtT8ekSSxkBYPqCvHpngcy6Fks`